ma-compbio/scGHOST/README.md

 ## Hardware Requirements

-scGHOST uses up to 60 GB of memory for a single-cell dataset of 4,238 cells.
+scGHOST can use up to 40 GB of memory for a single-cell dataset of 4,238 cells.
-We therefore recommend running scGHOST on a machine with at least 64 GB of memory to avoid poor performance or out-of-memory errors at runtime.
+Considering operating system overhead, we recommend running scGHOST on a machine with at least 64 GB of memory to avoid poor performance or out-of-memory errors at runtime.

-scGHOST was developed on an Nvidia RTX 3090 GPU with 24GB of VRAM.
+scGHOST was developed on a system with a 12-core 12th generation Intel CPU, an Nvidia RTX 3090 GPU with 24GB of VRAM, and 64GB of system memory.
 With GPU caching enabled, scGHOST uses a maximum of 15 GB of VRAM on the PFC dataset.
 With GPU caching disabled, VRAM becomes less of a limiting factor and scGHOST should run on any CUDA-capable GPU.

 ## Usage